H4zh4n/Device-Connection-Checker/README.md

 ### ![Green](https://i.imgur.com/esmtuzr.png) Green
 Indicates a usb device was connected. also everytime it blinks it's taking a screenshot.

+> The last two indicators colors can be changed through the config file. refer to color customization [here](#change-indicator-color).

 # Configuration
 To Customize different parameters, you must have a drive named `C`. create a file and name it `dcc.hjs` and set below configurations as desired.